VaidheeswaranS/test-terraform-project/Challenge-1/pre-reqs.md

 - Create a EC2 instance for Jenkins from the cloudshell (once the above three steps are completed)

 > [!WARNING]
-> Change the SG id and Image id IAM role and region according to your data
+> Change the security group, Image, IAM role and region according to your data

 	```
 	aws ec2 run-instances \